ioccc-src/winner/tmp/things-todo.md

 embedded into the README.md files themselves.
 An entry that the video file is downloaded already is 2006/sykes1.
 There are others that I need to look at once the rest of the entries are done, assuming that it's possible.

+- Although I will have to do this when another issue is opened up I am aware of some issues in 2020/ferguson1/.winner.json.
+I do not want to forget this, however, so I am noting it here.